lukjak/enmet/README.md

 - [Search functions](#functions) are the primary way of creating Enmet objects.
 They are basically a way to determine what id has a looked for entity.
 They return a list of relevant objects, which you can scan to find out the ones of interest.
 Using just names for the purpose of object creation is not feasible, as too often there are multiple matches for a given name (there are fe.
 3 _Inner Sanctum_ bands from Germany).
 - All EnmetEntity objects can be also created by hand and most of the time all you need for this purpose is a relevant id.
 For example `Band("138")` gives you the same object as `search_bands(name="megadeth")[0]`.
    - Once you search for entities and get their ids, you can persist them between your code runs to speed up work the next time.
    - Sometimes id is not sufficient, for example in the case of `Track` objects.
-The reason is that there is no web resources for them on Metal Archives site to query, and getting all the required details dynamically could be costly.
+The reason is that there is no web resources for them to query on Metal Archives site, and getting all the properties dynamically could be costly.
 However, there should be no need to create these objects manually.
 - You should have no need to create manually either `DynamicEnmetEntity` or `ExternalEntity` objects.
 They are created in the background dynamically when needed.

 ## Caching

 ### Web caching

 Working with a web site is costly in terms of time - fetching each page takes significant amount of time.
-Thus _Enmet_ uses on-disk cache to keep and reuse data pages downloaded from Metal Archives site.
+Thus _Enmet_ uses on-disk cache to keep and reuse data pages downloaded from Metal Archives.
 The next time a page is needed, it is picked up from the local cache file instead of getting it from the web.

 Searches, which also involve requesting data from Metal Archives, at NOT cached - each search fetches a new result.